almossawi/badarguments/extras/content/posts/main/index.md

 **Externalities** can serve as an abstract catch-all euphemism a city mayor might blame delays on.
 The project is two years behind schedule not because we didn't step up, but because of externalities.

+**Algorithms**, just like all layers of indirection, can conceal subjectivity.
+As might statements like, "Let's see what the data tells us."
+If you're not careful, the data will tell you anything you want it to tell you.

-**Algorithms**, just like all layers of indirection, conceal subjectivity. **Credit scores** hide the criteria by which someone might be denied a loan or a rental. **Borderline content** determines whether or not your videos are recommended to new users on YouTube, even when it complies with YouTube's terms of use. **Community standards** determine whether or not your content gets published on Facebook, even when it complies with Facebook's terms of use.
+**Credit scores** can hide the criteria by which someone might be denied a loan or a rental. **Borderline content** determines whether or not your videos are recommended to new users on YouTube, even when it complies with YouTube's terms of use. **Community standards** determine whether or not your content gets published on Facebook, even when it complies with Facebook's terms of use.

 It's a **victory** if we like the people doing it, and a massacre if we don't.

 **Enhanced interrogation techniques** sounds better than good old torture.

+**Excited delirium** sounds more organic than death by Taser.
+A syndrome pushed into the mainstream, coincidentally, by the Taser company Axon and its catalog of self-funded studies and network of experts, researchers, and consultants.

 **Private military company** sounds better than mercenary.
 Or in a world where, say, rabbits are projected in the image of a monster, then a phrase like "Anti-rabbit fighter" right away sounds better than "mercenary".
 They're anti-rabbit, we're anti-rabbit, so naturally, we must both be righteous.